JavaScriptKC/workshop/_posts/2012-11-5-data-storage.md

 Inserted Users!
 {% endhighlight%}

-And the `users` collection should be populated with our seed data.
+And the `your-username-users` collection should be populated with our seed data.

 ## Interact with the data